 Cabot was also a trustee of Radcliffe College for more than 30 years.
 He said he wanted "to see women take a greater leadership role."

-Radcliffe President Linda S. Wilson said that Radcliffe has lost a "strong ally and trusted advisor" in Cabot."
+Radcliffe President Linda S. Wilson said that Radcliffe has lost a

 "Tom Cabot has brought sagacity and strength,broad understanding, and common sense to theBoard," Wilson said.
 "He continued providingkindness, encouragement, and wisdom throughout hislong and vigorous life."